 1. 200 New England agricultural service providers receive recruitment information: project description and link to application form.

-Web site, including registration information, has been launched: https://extension.umaine.edu/agriculture/equipment-calibration/ Project information was sent to UMaine Extension ag staff and New England Extension Directors, Ag Program Leaders, NRCS State Conservationists, and NRCS field operations directors.
-Launch date was delayed by the storm in early January.
+Web site, including registration information, has been launched: https://extension.umaine.edu/agriculture/equipment-calibration/ In 2018, project information was sent to UMaine Extension ag staff (52 contacts) and New England Extension Directors, Ag Program Leaders, NRCS State Conservationists, and NRCS field operations directors (32 contacts), with the request that the state leaders share the information with their staff.
+This was shared widely within Maine NRCS, but otherwise we do not know how many individual program staff received this information.

 2. 45 service providers submit applications to attend one or both aspects of the training (nutrients or pesticides)